In my book, nothing beats a warm, chocolate chip cookie right out of the oven.

 You can also find all of my chocolate chip recipes HERE.

-Please let me know how these recipes stack up to your family favorites.
+Please let me know how these recipes and my best-ever chocolate chip cookies stack up to your family favorites.
 I would love to hear!

 Don’t forget the cold milk!